ms-jpq/coq_nvim/README.md

 This is a vim thing, I have zero control over :(

+#### Flickering

+By default, the old results are cleared on each keystroke.

+`let g:coq_settings = { 'display.pum.fast_close': v:false }`

+You can disable this: at the cost of having stale results shown until the new ones come in.

 #### Autostart COQ

 `let g:coq_settings = { 'auto_start': v:true | 'shut-up' }` (or the lua way)